MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/wrapper-sample.md

 ### Combine Fakegame and Wrapper application

 Use the build.ps1 to build and package both projects (wrapper and fakegame).
-This script will create a drop folder with a .zip file containing the required files.
+This script creates a drop folder with a .zip file containing the required files.

 * Open PowerShell
 * Use the cd command to change directory path to the build.ps1 script location.
 Example: cd C:/ReplaceWithYourFilePath/wrappingGsdk/
 * Run __\build.ps1__
 * After the script runs successfully, go to ..\wrappingGsdk\drop\ folder.
-You will find a __gameassets.zip__ file containing the fake game server build, wrapper executable (built in the earlier step), and other required files is created.
+You'll find a __gameassets.zip__ file containing the fake game server build, wrapper executable (built in the earlier step), and other required files is created.

 ### Add your game server files and combine them with the wrapper